 If you have been experiencing foot or ankle pain for a while now, and have put off getting the help you need for fear of what treatment may look like (we know undergoing surgery can be scary), or if you have tried everything under the sun to get rid of your discomfort and haven’t found the results you are looking for, EPAT may be just what you need – and you can find it right here at Austin Foot and Ankle Specialists.

-To schedule an appointment at one of our Austin, TX offices (we are located in Westlake Hills and Westgate), simply give us a call at (512) 328-8900 or fill out our request form online to have one of our staff members reach out to you.
+To schedule an appointment at our Austin, TX offices (we are located in Westlake Hills), simply give us a call at (512) 328-8900 or fill out our request form online to have one of our staff members reach out to you.